jgoodlet/dotfiles/README.md

 >
 > \- John Willard Marriot Sr.

-## Requirements

-It is recommended to install the following and ensure everything is in working order _prior_ to installing the dotfiles.
-I avoid using `brew` and instead opt for installing manually or from souce as necessary.

-- `rust`
-- `uv` and `ruff`
-- `nvim`
-- `lazygit`

 ## Install

 Running `link.sh` as a first step will ensure that `$ZDOTDIR` has been set and will be taken into account when installing all subsequent tools.